mayurbarange12/Hashnode-/clqbya1rh000409l2ghc79g8p.md

 ## **What is Freestyle Project ?? 🤔**

 A freestyle project in Jenkins is a type of project that allows you to build, test, and deploy software using a variety of different options and configurations.
-Here are a few tasks that you could complete when working with a freestyle project in Jenkins**:**
+Here are a few tasks that you could complete when working with a freestyle project in Jenkins.

-## **Task to Create a Freestyle Project to print Hello Dosto and Date:-**
+## Task to Create a Freestyle Project to print **"Hello Dosto"** and **"Date"**

 * **Click on "Create a job" or "New Item"**